codeblizz/finInspect-BE/README.md

 # finInspect
-A NodesJS-Fastify app with ReactJS, NextJS, MongoDB, mongoose, and swagger
+A NodesJS-Fastify app with MongoDB, mongoose, and swagger